LukeGrahamLandry/franca/examples/import_wasm/README.md

 you to be able to do more when running in a browser than when compiled to native code. so since browser lets you import wasm module and call a function, native code should also let you do that.
+- it's nice to have more examples of the backend api